-As I stand here on the cusp of homeschooling my second child through high school, I find myself once again contemplating the purpose of 8th grade.
-A lot of people see 8th grade as no different than the seven (plus Kindergarten) that came before it.
-I, however, have always seen 8th grade as a transition year – for me and for my kids.
+Many people view 8th grade as no different than the seven (plus Kindergarten) that came before it.
+However, I see 8th grade as a transition year for homeschooling parents and their kids.

 There are a variety of ways to go about using 8th grade as a high school prep year.
-Many of them come naturally (think: pre-algebra, which prepares a student for high school level math), while others may require a little more thought.
-I want to share with you some of the things I like to do in 8th grade.
-(I shared some of these briefly in a guest post at Homeschool Creations on Homeschooling High School.)
+Many of them come naturally such as using pre-algebra to prepare a student for high school level math.
+(Or getting a head-start on high school credits with Algebra I).

-I really wish that I had tailored Brianna’s high school classes more to her interests instead of getting so boxed in with what would be expected from a traditional school setting.
-I lost sight of not following a broken model, which caused more frustration than there had to be for her high school years.
+However, don’t get too caught up in following those guidelines.
+I really wish that I had tailored Brianna’s high school classes more to her interests instead of worrying about traditional high school courses.
+I lost sight of not following a broken model, which caused more frustration than necessary for her high school years.

 Some things to consider when planning for high school are: